csitron/Western-Blot-Quantification-in-MATLAB/Western_Blot_Quant/README.txt

 adjust these by finding selecting new band centers with ginput and/or adjusting bandW/bandH.
 The function will return a matrix called band_values that will contain the quantified intensity values for each band, in the order given by band_locations.
-For an example of how to run the code, see �example_analysis.m.�
+For an example of how to run the code, see “example_analysis.m.”

 Acknowledgments:
 We acknowledge Prof. Onn Brandman (Stanford University) for writing the original version of the QuantifyWestern and getVal functions.
+This work was supported by the joint efforts of The Michael J. Fox Foundation for Parkinson’s Research (MJFF) and the Aligning Science Across Parkinson’s (ASAP) initiative.
+MJFF administers the grants ASAP-000282 and ASAP- 024268 on behalf of ASAP and itself.